 South side of the Causeway Lake, near the Coolwaters Holiday Village, on the Capricorn Coast.

 The coloured sails of our boats are easy to see once you get down there.

 Day and Time

 Currently twice a month on the 1st and 3rd Tuesdays.
-We also sail on the 5th Tuesday in a month that has one, is used as a make up day if an earlier day is cancelled or a sail training day for volunteers.
+The 5th Tuesday in a month that has one, is used as a make up day if an earlier day is cancelled or a sail training day for volunteers.